SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *You will do it for her.*

-Eventually she managed something resembling a word.
+Eventually, she managed something resembling a word.

 "Rain…" Fluttershy said.